3 Spatial data operations

 [ True, False]])

-The .intersects method returns True even in cases where the features just touch: intersects is a ‘catch-all’ topological operation which identifies many types of spatial relation, as illustrated in Figure 3.4.
+The .intersects method returns True even in cases where the features just touch: intersects is a ‘catch-all’ topological operation which identifies many types of spatial relations, as illustrated in Figure 3.4.
 More restrictive questions include which points lie within the polygon, and which features are on or contain a shared boundary with it?
-These can be answered as follows:
+The first question can be answered with .within, and the second with .touches.

 points.within(poly.iloc[0])